United States theaters of operations in World War II

 During World War II, the United States Army divided its operations around the world into four theaters.
-Forces from many different Allied nations fought in these theaters.
+Forces from many Allied nations fought in these theaters.
 Other Allied countries have different conceptions of the theaters and/or different names for them.

 European Theater of Operations campaigns

 US Army

 The 16 officially recognized US Army campaigns in the European Theater of Operations are: